Helping Keep You and Our Community Safe

 Q: What steps has the hospital taken to help ensure the ongoing health and safety of patients, their families, its staff and the community?

 Amidst COVID-19, we are following the guidelines of the Laredo Health Department, the Centers for Disease Control and Prevention (CDC) and our local Infection Control and Prevention Team.
-We have implemented extra precautionary measures and additional safety protocols for our staff, physicians and patients to help ensure a safe and clean environment, including but not limited to:
+We have implemented extra precautionary measures and additional safety protocols for our staff, physicians and patients to help ensure a safe and clean environment.
+These include, but are not limited to:

 - Universal masking of all persons entering the hospital